Skip to content

 Sourced: Wikipedia

-Throughout his early life, he was an active member of many churches, the last church he was a member of was St. Barnabas’ Church at the North Wall Quay.
-He used this church in his famous play ‘Red Roses For Me’.
+Throughout his early life, he was an active member of many churches.
+The last church he was a member of was St. Barnabas’ Church at the North Wall Quay.
+He used this church in his famous play, ‘Red Roses For Me.’
 Like many writers, he used elements from his life to fuel his writing.

 Inspiration Strikes the Irish Playwright

-Now, how and when did the Irish Playwright change his name from John Casey to the Irish Sean O’Casey?
-He always had an interest in Irish nationalism, therefore, in 1906 he joined the Gaelic League, learned the Irish language and Gaelicised his name.
+How and when did the Irish Playwright change his name from John Casey to the Irish Sean O’Casey?
+He always had an interest in Irish nationalism; therefore, in 1906, he joined the Gaelic League, learned the Irish language and Gaelicised his name.
 His full name in Irish is Seán Ó Cathasaigh.
-His passion for Irish nationalism grew and he founded the St. Laurence O’Toole Pipe Band, and he joined the Irish Republican Brotherhood.
-Following this, in March 1914 he was appointed Secretary of Larkin’s Irish Citizen Army, then in July that same year, he resigned.
-The nationalist fight is what drew Sean O’Casey to write after his friend Thomas Ashe died in a hunger strike in 1917.
-He started firstly by writing ballads, then for the following five years he started writing his plays.
+His passion for Irish nationalism grew, and he founded the St. Laurence O’Toole Pipe Band and joined the Irish Republican Brotherhood.

-The Plays we Fell In Love With
+The Plays We Fell In Love With

-Many of us have read the amazing plays by Irish Playwright Sean O’Casey in books while in school.
+Many of us have read the fantastic plays by Irish Playwright Sean O’Casey in books while in school.
 Others have witnessed his magic onstage.
 Sean O’Casey’s first play to be performed at the Abbey Theatre was the play within his Dublin Trilogy, ‘Shadow of the Gunroom’.
 It was first shown in 1923 and was the first of many of O’Casey’s plays to be performed here.
 This marks the beginning of a long-standing relationship between O’Casey and the theatre.

 O’Casey’s Dublin Trilogy